 Operational Status: [Status]

-sslip.io is a DNS (Domain Name System) service that, when queried with a hostname with an embedded IP address, returns that IP Address.
+sslip.io is a DNS (Domain Name System) service that, when queried with a hostname with an embedded IP address, returns that IP address.
 It was inspired by xip.io, which was created by Sam Stephenson.

 Here are some examples: